20120212-182808.jpg

 Still no motherfucking Henry and Chooch.

 There is something exceptionally pathetic and slightly embarrassing about being a grown-up and doing the Hokey Pokey alone.
-Sure, there was a rinkful of families out there with me, but I had no child with me to exchange sidelong glances and giggles with.
-I mean, I tried it once, looked to my left and made eye contact with a little girl who did not return my smile, unless turning her eyes into saucers of fear is how she expresses happy camaraderie with her Hokey Pokey neighbor; I turned to my right only to see some mom videotaping her son who was right next to me, so let’s hear it for Erin doing the Hokey Pokey on some asshole’s family video tape.
+Sure, there was a rinkful of families out there with me, but I had no child of my own to exchange sidelong glances and giggles with.
+I mean, I tried it once, looked to my left and made eye contact with a little girl who did not return my smile, unless turning her eyes into saucers of STRANGER DANGER is how she expresses happy camaraderie with her Hokey Pokey neighbor; I turned to my right only to see some mom videotaping her son who was right next to me, so let’s hear it for Erin doing the Hokey Pokey on some asshole’s family video tape.

 Even still, I put my whole self in with some motherfucking gusto.